tobegit3hub/seagull/docs/2014-10-13-similar-docker-projects.md

 Here is the github page, <https://github.com/atc-/docker-registry-web>.

 It's the Web UI for private docker registry.
-The UI is nice but you have add the address manually.
-It uses cookies to store the address and you have to add it every time you run.
+The UI is nice but you have add the address of private registry manually.
+It uses cookies to store the address so you have to add it every time you run.

 It crashes when I try to search repositories.
 And it occurs "Method Not Allow" when I try to get the detail of the repository.

 I hope they can add official docker registry by default before we has added our private registry.
+But this will never work because <http://registry.hub.docker.com> doesn't support CORS.

 ## Docker Registry UI